-Although he has not thrown an MLB pitch in 2015, Scott Feldman threw 17,298 pitches that were tracked by the PITCHf/x system between 2007 and 2014, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
-In 2014, he relied primarily on his Cutter (88mph), Sinker (90mph) and Curve (76mph).
-He also rarely threw a Change (85mph), Fourseam Fastball (90mph) and Slow Curve (68mph).
+Scott Feldman has thrown 22,506 pitches that have been tracked by the PITCHf/x system between 2007 and 2017, including pitches thrown in the MLB Regular Season, the MLB Postseason and Spring Training.
+In 2017, he has relied primarily on his Cutter (89mph), Sinker (90mph) and Curve (76mph).
+He also rarely throws a Change (82mph), Slider (79mph) and Fourseam Fastball (90mph).

 Basic description of 2017 pitches compared to other RHP: